 - The justification related to the security objective "Dynamic Area based Memory Access Control (AUG4.O.Mem-Access)" is as follows: - The security functional requirements "Complete access control (FDP_ACC.2) / Memories" and "Security attribute based access control (FDP_ACF.1) / Memories", with the related Security Function Policy (SFP) "Dynamic Memory Access Control Policy" exactly require to implement a Dynamic area based memory access control as demanded by AUG4.O.Mem-Access.
 Therefore, FDP_ACC.2 / Memories and FDP_ACF.1 / Memories with their SFP are suitable to meet the security objective. - The security functional requirement "Static attribute initialisation (FMT_MSA.3) / Memories" requires that the TOE provides default values for security attributes.
-The ability to update the security attributes is restricted to privileged subject(s) as further detailed in the security functional requirements "Management of security attributes (FMT_MSA.1) / Memories" and "Specification of management functions (FMT_SMF.1) / Memories".
+The ability to update the security attributes is restricted to privileged subject(s) as further detailed in the security functional requirement "Management of security attributes (FMT_MSA.1) /

+Memories".
 These management functions ensure that the required access control can be realised using the functions provided by the TOE.